chandu000/Book-Management-App/README.md

 ## Book-Management-App
-### For more information about how to build from scratch you see the Documentation in Repo
+### For more information about how to build from scratch you can see the Documentation in Repo
 ## Technologies Used

 1. Node.js server using express fro backend